 It can be frustrating to feel like you are logging hours in the gym without seeing the efforts manifest on your body.
 What gives?
 You may be doing it wrong, says fitness trainer and healthy chef Katy Clark, a former contestant on Food Network Star.
-I spoke to her at the recent International Health, Racquet and Sportsclub Association convention about how to ramp up your workouts and see results; check out her top tips here.
+She shared with us her tops tips for ramping up your workouts and see results; check out her advice below.

 - Reassess your workout: It's time to ask yourself — are you really working out to make a change?
 A good workout will leave you feeling in one of three ways, Katy says.
 "You need to be sweating, you need to be breathing heavy, or you need to be sore the next day," she advises.
 "If you didn't hit any of those three, it wasn't a good workout."